MChamberlin/NERtagger/README.md

 ## Build

-A fully functional jar, including all dependencies, can be built using [sbt-assembly](https://github.com/sbt/sbt-assembly).
+A fully functional jar — including all dependencies — can be built using [sbt-assembly](https://github.com/sbt/sbt-assembly).

 In the project's top level directory, run: